takoda1/student-success/README.md

 Currently, deploys to master on the repo takoda1/student-success automatically deploy to heroku.

+To deploy the app yourself, create a heroku account, create a new dyno, and connect your cloned/forked github repository to

 ## Download Font Awesome with npm
 $ npm i --save @fortawesome/fontawesome-svg-core